-The new showroom, for international furniture designers Orangebox, is next to the Grade 1 listed Finsbury Health Centre in Clerkenwell, and is part of a campus of buildings that make up the Bowling Green Lane estate and conservation areas.
+This showroom, for international furniture designers Orangebox, is next to the Grade 1 listed Finsbury Health Centre in Clerkenwell, and is part of a campus of buildings that make up the Bowling Green Lane estate and conservation areas.
 As well as responding to its site-specific constraints the project addresses the ever-changing requirements of 21st century work patterns inside and out.

 At each step the building seeks to integrate with its surroundings and carefully improve upon them, respecting local height restrictions, and using striking modern design rooted in a palette of contextually sympathetic materials.

 Orangebox’s radical approach to the interior spaces form five floors of diverse workspaces and places for clients to test out formal and casual collaboration and live ‘smartworking’ office strategies.
 The project has become a powerful design tool and agent for change in the workplace sector.

 Blueprint Awards 2016 ‘Best Non-Public Commercial Project’ shortlist